opus-tango/http-server-in-c/readme.md

 3. Run the server by running `./webserver.out` in the project root directory.
 4. Navigate to http://localhost:8080/index.html in your browser.
 5. Navigate to other files found in the `public` directory, such as http://localhost:8080/image.png and http://localhost:8080/script.js
+6. To stop the server you can hit ctrl+c in the terminal, or type `q` and hit enter.